Subject (Course): International Trade and Doing Business in Paraguay - Asuncion. Syllabus:

 - To develop a business plan for the Paraguayan Market

-Sample of the subject - Doing Business in Paraguay:
+Sample of the subject - Foreign Trade and Doing Business in Paraguay:

 Subject Description (Doing Business in Paraguay):